 Running also uses with success in psychiatric treatment.
 Studies have shown that mentally ill persons after just a few months of running improved their mood and that the effects are the same for people with everyday small depressions and mood swings.

 We hear about people that stay in bed every day watching TV surfing on the internet without any purpose in life and often they are medicated too for depression or other things like that.
-In that way, there will also be a risk to get socially isolated.
+In that way, there will also be a risk to be socially isolated.

 But suddenly when they discover running in practice starting of course with small steps, they get new energy and get out of bed with a plan for the day.
-Particular the social aspect helps in these situations if you have running buddies and a deal every week about meeting up for running.
+In particular, the social aspect helps in these situations if you have running buddies and a deal every week about meeting up for running.

 What is possible today are of course the social media.
 Assume that you are one of the types who just want to stay in bed with a lack of motivation for doing anything.
 Then you check Facebook and read about other persons in the same situation as you since it’s quite normal to seek like-minded.